Route Grade Votings

 Total votes cast 198

-14m.
 The slab has thin unprotected moves to pass the overlap.
 It is often climbed with a side runner (E1 to HVS depending where you put it).
-Arguments about the grade rage on, mostly by folks who have top-roped the climb - so what do they know?
+Arguments about the grade rage on - just to clarify, it is worth E3 for an onsight ascent without a side runner.
 Often dirty from the top-roping/abseiling hordes' muddy boots.

 Login to your ROCKFAX account to add your comments - Search for comments.